-7. Before placing the child in the child restraint, hold the child restraint near the seat belt path and use force to push the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
+- Remove any additional slack from the child restraint; press downward and rearward firmly in the center of the child restraint to compress the vehicle seat cushion and seatback while pulling up on the seat belt. - 7.
+Before placing the child in the child restraint, hold the child restraint near the seat belt path and use force to push the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
 It should not move more than 1 inch (25 mm).
 If it does move more than 1 inch (25 mm), pull again on the shoulder belt to further tighten the child restraint.
 If you are unable to properly secure the restraint, move the restraint to another rear seating position and try again, or try a different child restraint.
-Not all child restraints fit in all types of vehicles.

-- 8. Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
-If you cannot pull any more seat belt webbing out of the retractor, the retractor is in the automatic locking mode. - 9.
+Not all child restraints fit in all types of vehicles. - 8.
+Check that the retractor is in the ALR mode by trying to pull more seat belt out of the retractor.
+If you cannot pull any more seat belt webbing out of the retractor, the retractor is in the ALR mode. - 9.
 Check to make sure that the child restraint is properly secured prior to each use.
 If the belt is not locked, repeat steps 3 through 8.

-After the child restraint is removed and the seat belt fully retracted, the automatic locking mode (child restraint mode) is canceled.
+After the child restraint is removed and the seat belt fully retracted, the ALR mode (child restraint mode) is canceled.